nathanearth616/nathanearth616.github.io/_posts/2023-10-31-dvwa-solving-the-persistent-security-setting-issue.md

 **6. Testing and Verification:** To ensure that the issue is resolved, try uploading your exploit after setting the security level to 'low.'
 Verify that the setting remains 'low' on the upload page.

 **Conclusion:** Solving the persistent security setting issue in DVWA can be a rewarding exercise in problem-solving and understanding web application behavior.
 By following the steps outlined in this guide, you can gain more control over the environment and conduct thorough security testing while respecting the ethical principles that guide the world of cybersecurity.
-Happy hacking, responsibly!
+Happy hacking!